pupilfirst/pupilfirst/docs/users/curriculum_editor.md

 3. Take a quiz to complete that target: You'll need to prepare a quiz - the process for this is detailed below.

 **How should teams tackle this target?**<br/>
 If you have students grouped into teams, then you'll probably have some targets that you'd like them to tackle together.
 When creating a new target, this setting will default to _All students must submit individually_, which means that each student will need to submit on their own.
-If it's a reviewed milestone target, then all students in the team will need to pass for the team to [be eligible to level up](/users/taking_courses#leveling-up).
+If it's a reviewed target, then all students in the team will need to pass the target individually.

 For those targets where you expect students to work together and submit as a _unit_, you can choose the _Only one student in a team needs to submit_ option.
 Now, if any student in a team submits work on the target, the submission will be credited to all students in the team.
 If work on the target is reviewed by a coach, then the name of all students in the team will be listed next to the submission, and any feedback on the submission will be sent to all linked students.